Marusya Bociurkiw: Early years

-Bociurkiw was born in Edmonton, Alberta to Vera Anne (née Wasylyshyn) and Bohdan Rostyslav Bociurkiw,.
-Her father was co-founder of the Canadian Institute of Ukrainian Studies.
-Ukrainian history and culture were central to Bociurkiw's childhood, and instilled in her a sense of Ukrainian identity and history, as well as a desire to rewrite that history.
-This is a common thread throughout Bociurkiw's books, essays, and films: reflecting critically and intersectionally on what it means to be Ukrainian, Canadian, feminist, and lesbian.
-Ksenya Kiebuzinski, of the Petro Jacyk program for the Study of Ukraine at the Munk School of Global Affairs, has said that Bociurkiw’s work brings awareness of the diversity that exists within the Ukraine.
+Bociurkiw was born in Edmonton, Alberta to Vera Anne (née Wasylyshyn) and Bohdan Rostyslav Bociurkiw.
+Her father was co-founder of the Canadian Institute of Ukrainian Studies, among other organizations; a longtime academic and organizer with a significant impact in his field.
+Ukrainian history and culture were central to Bociurkiw's childhood, and instilled in her a sense of Ukrainian identity and history, as well as a desire to critically rewrite that history.
+This is a common thread throughout Bociurkiw's books, essays, and films: reflecting poetically and intersectionally on what it means to be Ukrainian, Canadian, feminist, and queer.
+Ksenya Kiebuzinski, of the Petro Jacyk program for the Study of Ukraine at the Munk School of Global Affairs, has said that Bociurkiw's work brings awareness of the diversity that exists within Ukraine.
 “She’s changing people’s attitudes,” said Kiebuzinski, in an article in Ryerson University's The Eyeopener.

 Education and career

 Bociurkiw completed her Bachelor of Fine Arts (1982) at the Nova Scotia College of Art and Design (NSCAD) University.
 While there, she discovered feminist art and the new field of video art.
-She studied with Bruce Barber and Garry Neill Kennedy.
-She was part of what Barber has called "the gathering momentum of a feminist movement at NSCAD", co-founding the Women Artists' File at the NSCAD Library, which later inspired the Toronto-based Women's Art Resource Centre.
-She was active on the board of the Centre for Art Tapes in Halifax, where she curated a Toronto-Halifax exchange of activist performance art entitled "Performance As Resistance" (1985), which featured dub poets Lillian Allen and Clifton Joseph, humourist Sheila Gostick and Halifax a capella group Four The Moment.
+She was part of what Bruce Barber has called "the gathering momentum of a feminist movement at NSCAD", co-founding the Women Artists' File at the NSCAD Library, which later inspired the Toronto-based Women's Art Resource Centre.
+She was active on the board of the Centre for Art Tapes in Halifax, where she curated a Toronto-Halifax exchange of activist performance art entitled "Performance As Resistance" (1985), which featured dub poets Lillian Allen and Clifton Joseph, and others.

 After graduating from NSCAD, she moved to Toronto and in 1983, collectively produced the documentary, Our Choice, A Tape About Teenage Mothers (Women's Media Alliance).
 In 1984, she co-founded the feminist video collective, Emma Productions, which produced several works, including No Small Change: The Story of the Eaton's Strike (dir.
 Ruth Bishop & Marusya Bociurkiw 1985) and Bullets for a Revolution (dir.
 Marusya Bociurkiw 1988).
 These films were produced and screened in the context of the dynamic feminist media culture in 1980's Toronto.
 No Small Change: The Story of the Eaton's Strike and Bociurkiw's own film Playing with Fire (1986) were included in a 1989-1990 touring exhibition called Rebel Girls: A Survey of Canadian Feminist Videotapes 1974-1988.
 These were followed by several more single-authored works, including Unspoken Territory, about the history of racial profiling in Canada; and the more recent This is Gay Propaganda: LGBT Rights and the War in Ukraine (2015).
 This film uses interviews with LGBT Ukrainians to explore the role of queer activists in Ukraine's Euromaidan Revolution and the Russian occupation that followed.
-Bociurkiw's films have screened at film festivals on several continents.
+Her most recent feature-length documentary, Analogue Revolution: How Feminist Media Changed the World (2023) examines how analogue technologies propelled important social movements, including second wave feminism.
+Bociurkiw's films have screened at film festivals and won awards on several continents.